oz/haptein/README.md

 A modest ruby application built with `async_sinatra` and `cramp` to play with Event-Source.
-This app makes zero effort to fall-back on other mechanisms than Event-Source on your $BROWSER, so a good one.
+This app makes zero effort to fall-back on other mechanisms than Event-Source on your $BROWSER, so pick a good one.

 Requirements
 ------------